When is Tolkien released in cinemas?

 The biopic about the Lord of the Rings author JRR Tolkien will be in cinemas in early May

-JRR Tolkein’s literary canon has inspired some of the highest-grossing and best-loved films of all time, but we have yet to see a film documenting the man himself.
+JRR Tolkien’s literary canon has inspired some of the highest-grossing and best-loved films of all time, but we have yet to see a film documenting the man himself.
 Until now.

 - Avengers: Endgame review – “Hugely ambitious, ridiculous, over-the-top superhero filmmaking”